-In addition to these differences, the Transcendental Meditation technique produces different physiological effects during the practice.
+In addition to the techniques being different, Transcendental Meditation produces different physiological effects during meditation.
 Key areas of difference in physiological effect include:

-- Type of brain waves: Mindfulness produces Theta (4-8 Hz) brain wave patterns; TM practice produces predominantly Alpha 1 (8-10 Hz) brain waves.81 - Patterns of coherence: Mindfulness produces increased coherence in the Theta and Alpha 2 (10-12 Hz) range, whereas TM produces coherence in the Alpha 1 range.
-The TM technique produces a global coherence not seen in the other meditations.
-85,86,81 - Blood flow in the brain: Mindfulness increases blood flow to the anterior cingulate gyrus, which indicates attention directing.
-It reflects that with mindfulness one is constantly changing the beam of attention from one thought or object of experience to another.83 TM practice increases blood flow in the prefrontal cortex, indicating increased inner awareness, together with decreased blood flow in the pons, brain stem, and cerebellum, consistent with deep rest.84 - Default mode network: This is a system between the frontal and parietal areas of the brain which becomes active when the mind is not engaged in focused activity (think free flow of the mind when taking a relaxing shower).
+- Type of brain waves: Mindfulness produces Theta (4-8 Hz) brain wave patterns; TM produces predominantly Alpha 1 (8-10 Hz) brain waves.81 - Patterns of coherence: Mindfulness produces increased coherence in the Theta and Alpha 2 (10-12 Hz) range, whereas TM produces coherence in the Alpha 1 range.
+TM produces a global coherence not seen in the other meditations.^{85,86,81} - Blood flow in the brain: Mindfulness increases blood flow to the anterior cingulate gyrus, which indicates attention directing.
+It reflects that with mindfulness one is constantly changing the beam of attention from one thought or object of experience to another.83 TM increases blood flow in the prefrontal cortex, indicating increased inner awareness, together with decreased blood flow in the pons, brain stem and cerebellum, consistent with deep rest.84 - Default mode network: This is a system between the frontal and parietal areas of the brain which becomes active when the mind is not engaged in focused activity (think free flow of the mind when taking a relaxing shower).
 Mindfulness and other meditation techniques decrease the DMN activity, indicating that they require focused attention.
-TM increases activity in the default mode network, and it also increases coherence in the system.82 pressure and states that "TM may be considered in clinical practice to lower BP."
-In contrast, the AHA report found insufficient evidence to recommend other meditation techniques.
-A meta-analysis of 30 studies found that TM practice was more effective in reducing trait anxiety than mindfulness or other meditation techniques.
-4
+TM increases activity in the default mode network_and it also increases coherence in the system.82 pressure and states that 'TM may be considered in clinical practice to lower BP.'
+In contrast, the AHA report found insufficient evidence to recommend other meditation techniques.79 A meta-analysis of 30 studies found that TM was more effective in reducing trait anxiety than mindfulness or other meditation techniques.64

-These differences are consistent with the ease of the TM practice, the deep level of physiological rest that it produces, and the unique state of restful alertness that is achieved during the practice.
+These differences are consistent with the ease of the TM practice, the deep level of physiological rest that it produces, and the unique state of restful alertness that is achieved during TM practice.

 As a result of the different neurophysiological effects of the practices, TM has been found to have robust impact on ameliorating stress-related conditions, including PTSD.
-A scientific statement from the American Heart Association in 2013 found evidence that TM reduces blood studies, shown in Table 1 (Herron and Rees, 2018, Kang et al., 2018, Brooks and Scarano, 1985, Nidich et al., 2018, Heffner et al., 2014, Rosenthal et al., 2011); and seven studies on MBSR [Bremner, et al, 2017113, Possemato, et al., 2016114, Kearney et al, 2012115, Kearney, et al, 2013116, Niles et al, 2012117, Polusny et al., 2015118, Davis et al., 2018119.]
-Figure 10 shows the within-group changes from pretest to posttest for the PTSD Check List.
-It would be great if you could decrease the font size for the title of the chart.
+A scientific statement from the American Heart Association in 2013 found evidence that TM reduces blood in Table 1 (Herron and Rees, 2018, Kang et al., 2018, Brooks and Scarano, 1985, Nidich et al., 2018, Heffner et al., 2014, Rosenthal et al., 2011), and seven studies on MBSR [Bremner, et al, 2017113, Possemato, et al., 2016114, Kearney et al, 2012115, Kearney, et al, 2013116, Niles et al,

-In the area of PTSD, MBSR (Mindfulness-Based Stress Reduction) is the mindfulness program with the most studies on PTSD symptoms and thus most open to comparison with the TM technique.
-The following analysis compares the six peer-reviewed TM
+In the area of PTSD, MBSR (Mindfulness-Based Stress Reduction) is the mindfulness program with the most studies on PTSD symptoms and thus most open to comparison with TM.
+The following analysis compares the six peer-reviewed TM studies, shown

 Figure 10.
-Within-group effect sizes for TM and MBSR
+WithinGroup effect sizes for TM and MBSR